ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 developers of congestion control algorithms and by the IETF in the context of each proposal.
-The high-order criteria for any new congestion control is that a serious scientific study of the pros and cons needs to have been done before a proposal is considered for publication by the IETF or before it is deployed at large scale.
+The high-order criteria for any new congestion control is that a serious scientific study of the pros and cons occurs when a proposal is considered for publication by the IETF or before it is deployed at large scale.